Liftric/cognito-idp/README.md

 # Auth

-Auth is a lightweight AWS Cognito Identity Provider for Kotlin Multiplatform projects.
+Auth is a lightweight AWS Cognito Identity Provider for Kotlin Multiplatform and Typescript projects.

-> In its current state it provides only the bare minimum that was needed for our project.
-Feel free to contribute if there is something missing for you.
+> Not all requests, errors, and auth flows are implemented.
+Feel free to [contribute](Contributing.md) if there is something missing for you.

 ## Import

 ### Kotlin

+#### Gradle

 ```kotlin
 sourceSets {